pingcap/docs-cn/how-to/deploy/orchestrated/ansible.md

     The version information of Ansible and dependencies is in the `tidb-ansible/requirements.txt` file.

-2. View the version of Ansible:
+2. View the version of TiDB Ansible:

     {{< copyable "shell-regular" >}}